dwave-examples/tour-planning/README.md

 # Tour Planning

-A demonstration of using hard and soft constraints on the Leap quantum-classical hybrid constrained quadratic (CQM) solver.
+A demonstration of using hard and soft constraints on the Leap &trade;
+quantum-classical hybrid constrained quadratic (CQM) solver.

 This example solves a problem of selecting, for a tour divided into several legs of varying lengths and steepness, a combination of locomotion modes (walking,